-The Scarecrow Project is dedicated to championing the indispensable role of film arts in community, cultural, and civic life.
+Scarecrow Video is dedicated to championing the indispensable role of film arts in community, cultural, and civic life.

 We are committed to: building film literacy, ensuring full public access to the largest privately held video and physical media archive in the United States, advancing cultural and educational enrichment through community-based programming, and supporting the arts capacity of civic groups, educational institutions, and nonprofits in the Puget Sound area.

-The Scarecrow Project is founded upon a very basic value: We believe all people, everywhere, should have the opportunity to access the film arts.
+Scarecrow Video is founded upon a very basic value: We believe all people, everywhere, should have the opportunity to access the film arts.
 Film is a portal to a wider world of culture including drama, entertainment, music, literature, human diversity, history, science, travel and much more.
-The Scarecrow Project ensures people have the resources and opportunities to explore the world of film and build their own arts-rich communities.
+Scarecrow Video ensures people have the resources and opportunities to explore the world of film and build their own arts-rich communities.

 WHAT WE DO BEST

-The Scarecrow Project has over 127,000 titles in our library, including rare, noncommercial, hard-to-find and out of print titles, and complete collections otherwise inaccessible to the general public.
+Scarecrow Video has over 130,000 titles in our library, including rare, noncommercial, hard-to-find and out of print titles, and complete collections otherwise inaccessible to the general public.
 Our wide range of formats means our collection is not limited to streaming technology or homogenized by commercial value: Scarecrow keeps everything on hand, just as a public library would.
-Over 120 years of film and cultural history from 129 countries reside within our walls.
+Over 125 years of film and cultural history from 129 countries reside within our walls.

 Our inclusive inventory is carefully cultivated, curated and archived by people who love film and are passionate about universal access.
 The Scarecrow Project combines accessibility, affordability, consistency, and popular formats with one of the world’s genuine film treasure troves.